How Do You Break a Period of Voluntary Celibacy Without Freaking Out?

 Ask yourself, "What are the fears that arise?
 Are they rational or irrational?"
 If, for example, you were a victim of sexual assault, fearing sex is understandable and you may want to put a system in place, such as meeting people only in daylight, until you feel comfortable taking it further.

-It's also helpful to bounce fears off somebody, whether it's a friend or a psychotherapist.
+It's also helpful to bounce any fears about breaking your celibacy period off somebody, whether it's a friend or a psychotherapist.

 "We want to be moving forward in wise ways, not letting anybody push us past our comfort zone but not letting our own inner fears keep us stuck," Manly added.